 809.01 Description.
-This item shall consist of furnishing and installing expansion joints of the specified type in accordance with details shown on the plans and according to these specifications.
+This item shall consist of furnishing and installing preformed elastic joint seal of the sizes and shapes shown on the plans and according to these specifications.

-809.02 Materials. (a) Preformed Joint Seal.
-The joint seal shall be a preformed, cellular, elastic polychloroprene joint seal listed on the QPL and meeting the requirements of AASHTO M 297.
+809.02 Materials. (a) Seal.
+The joint seal shall be a preformed, cellular, elastic polychloroprene joint seal and shall be listed on the QPL.
 It shall be resistant to abrasion and oxidation and to oils, gasoline, salt, and other substances that may be spilled on or applied to the bridge roadway surface.
 The seal shall be in one piece for the full length of the joint, including vertical face and top of curbs.